-- Domain of Interpretation (DOI) 1 byte value.
+- Key Management Message ID 1 byte value.
+Always set to 0x06. - Domain of Interpretation (DOI) 1 byte value.
 Specifies the target protocol for which security parameters are established.
-See Table in section 6.5.3. - KRB-ERROR Kerberos error message as specified in Appendix B. It MUST include typed-data of REQ-SEQ to bind the error message to the sequence number from the authenticator in the AP-REQ message.
-Also, the error message MUST include the optional e-cksum member, which is the keyed hash over the KRB-ERROR message.
-The checksum type MUST be des3-cbc-md5, as it is specified in section 6.4.4.1.
+See section 6.5.2. - Protocol Version 1 byte value.
+The high order nibble is the major version number and the lower order nibble is the minor version number.
+For PacketCable the major version number MUST be 1 and the minor version number MUST be 0. - KRB_ERROR Kerberos error message as specified in Appendix B. It MUST include typed-data of REQ-SEQ to bind the error message to the sequence number from the authenticator in the AP-REQ message.
+Also, the error message MUST include the optional e-cksum member, which is the keyed hash over the KRB_ERROR message.
+The checksum type MUST be rsa-md5-des3, as it is specified in section 6.4.3.1.

-If the error is application-specific (not a Kerberos-related error), then the KRB-ERROR MUST include typed-data of type TD-APP-DEFINED-ERROR (value 106).
+If the error is application-specific (not a Kerberos-related error), then the KRB_ERROR MUST include typed-data of type TD-APP-DEFINED-ERROR (value 106).
 The value of this typed-data is the following ASN.1 encoding (specified in Appendix B):